 A financial crisis can happen to any family.
-The reason behind it could be the loss of employment, bankruptcy, medical emergency, divorce, and other related issues.
+The reason behind it could be the loss of employment, bankruptcy, medical emergency and divorce as explained by Jensen Family Law.

 According to a recent study conducted by the Federal Reserve Payments, almost a year’s income can be lost in a typical family in the United States during an unexpected crisis.
 The things that the family faces afterwards are intense feeling of disappointment, helplessness, confusion, loss of control, and emotional distress.
 Luckily, there are ways to deal with a crisis.
 Here are four attainable ways that you could do to survive financial instability: